-Students are required to pass prerequisite courses with a grade of C or higher.
-Exceptions apply; please consult your department chair.
+Students must pass all prerequisite courses with a grade of C or higher.

 - Understand cybersecurity operations network principles, roles, and responsibilities as well as the related technologies, tools, regulations, and frameworks available. - Monitor, detect, investigate, analyze and respond to security incidents. - Apply for entry-level jobs as Associate Security Analyst and Incident Responder. - Take the Cisco Certified CyberOps Certification exam.